-Within this implementation guideline there are notes identified using the Note icon shown below:

-included as an aid to users in identifying where mandatory and/ or optional requirements for labelling might apply.
+Within this implementation guideline there are notes There are also remarks included as an aid to users in Remarks for the European target market are marked as identified using the Note icon identifying where mandatory shown below: shown below: and/ or optional requirements for labelling might apply.
 These are identified using the Remark icon.
-Remarks for the European target market are marked as shown below:
+Remark (GS1 in Europe) Remark